Auditors, lawyers, tax consultants and management consultants: Four perspectives. One solution. Worldwide. Find out …

 But what exactly does the law regulate?
 Who is affected and what do companies need to do now in order to meet the new requirements?
 In this article, we take a look at the KRITIS-DachG’s key aspects and provide practical answers to important central questions.

+The German government passed the KRITIS-DachG in November in order to strengthen the protection and resilience of critical infrastructures in Germany.
+Critical infrastructures are facilities whose disruption or destruction could have a serious impact on society and the economy.
+These include energy supply, water supply, healthcare and public administration.
 As part of the law, operators of critical infrastructures are obliged, among other things, to ensure the physical security of their facilities.
 Operators must register on a joint platform of the Federal Office of Civil Protection and Disaster Assistance (“BBK”) and the Federal Office for Information Security (“BSI”) by July 2026.
 Furthermore, they must report any incidents immediately via the joint reporting office set up by these federal agencies.

 A central component of the law is the “all-hazards approach”, which takes into account all conceivable risks – from natural disasters to terrorist attacks.
 Operators are obliged to draw up resilience plans in order to be able to act quickly in the event of disruptions.